Real Estate

 • Economic costs: Purchasing bottled water has become quite costly over time.
 Compare the price of bottled water to utilizing safe tap or other well-sourced drinking water at home.

-• Potential health risks: Although generally considered safe, some studies have shown that chemicals from plastic bottles could leach into the contained liquid under certain conditions.
+• Potential health risks: Though generally considered safe, some studies have shown that chemicals from plastic bottles could leach into the contained liquid under certain conditions.
 This could pose health risks to consumers.
 It’s also important to note the pH of most bottled water is extremely low.

 Key Takeaway: